mflowgen/mflowgen/docs/ug-assertions.rst

 Adding Assertions When Constructing Your Graph
 --------------------------------------------------------------------------

-The assertions defined in a step configuration file can be extended at graph construction time, meaning you can add your own design-specific assertions in each step.
+The assertions defined in a node configuration file can be extended at graph construction time, meaning you can add your own design-specific assertions in each node.
 You can use the :py:mod:`Step.extend_preconditions` and :py:mod:`Step.extend_postconditions` methods to extend either list.

-For example, say we wanted to add a check for clock-gating cells as a postcondition in our synthesis step.
+For example, say we wanted to add a check for clock-gating cells as a postcondition in our synthesis node.
 We can assert that this cell appears in the gate-level netlist like this:

 .. code:: python